-Overall, our analysis revealed that compared to the baseline system, DuetUI achieved significantly higher usability, task satisfaction, interface satisfaction, and AI satisfaction, while maintaining a comparable cognitive workload, as shown in Figure \ref{fig:all_metrics}.
+Overall, our analysis revealed that, compared with the baseline system, DuetUI achieved higher usability, task satisfaction, interface satisfaction, and AI satisfaction, while maintaining a comparable level of cognitive workload, as shown in Figure \ref{fig:all_metrics}.